 Academy High is dedicated to diversity of all forms.
 Indexed Tuition fosters economic diversity by customizing the cost of tuition, thereby making an Academy High education accessible to people regardless of their financial situation.
 Academy High is among the first schools in Illinois to implement Indexed Tuition, which is consistent with its forward-looking culture.
 Indexed Tuition allows each student’s tuition to be individually determined, or “indexed”, on the basis of their family’s ability to pay.
 The program enhances the overall quality of an Academy High education by fostering a balanced and diverse learning community where many perspectives meet.

 Families that apply and qualify for indexed tuition pay at a level that takes into consideration what they are able to afford, based on calculations done through the School and Student Service (SSS), a trusted third party financial service of the National Association for Independent Schools.
 When setting a family’s indexed tuition, several factors will be considered in addition to income, including family size, number of children attending tuition-charging schools (including college), medical expenses, and assets and liabilities not reflected in household income.
 All families’ financial information is sent directly to SSS and is kept strictly confidential.
 Additional information about this process can be found here.

 We encourage all families to contact us well before the application deadline to learn more about our Indexed Tuition program.
 To apply for Indexed Tuition at Academy High, please complete SSS’s Parents’ Financial Statement, which includes a $49.00 application fee, payable to SSS.
 If you are unable to afford the SSS application fee, please contact the school.
 You are invited to download the application instructions here.
 For the convenience of families, Academy High offers three different payment plans.
 Tuition is payable in one annual payment, quarterly payments, or ten monthly payments.

-Application Deadline: February 1, 2018 in order to be considered in the first round of rolling admissions.
+Application Deadline: February 1, 2019 in order to be considered in the first round of admissions.